 If you're viewing SpanishDict.com on a computer, there are a few features available to you on all conjugation pages.

 Spanish has three moods: indicative, subjunctive, and imperative.
-If you're not sure what those words mean, you can click on the question mark next to the mood name, or on the name itself, to see a full explanation in our Grammar Guide.
+If you're not sure what those words mean, you can click on the mood to see a full explanation in our Grammar Guide.
 This feature is also available on the mobile version of our website.

 There are a variety of tenses in Spanish, including the present, preterite, imperfect, and future.

 When you want a quick reference for a specific tense, you can hover your mouse over the name of the tense above a conjugation chart to reveal a short explanation and an example of how it is used in English.
 The example sentence will not necessarily reflect the specific verb you are looking at, but it will give you a sense of how the tense functions grammatically.

 If you would like more information about what a tense name means, or if you would like to learn how to conjugate all verbs in a particular tense, you can click on the tense name to see a full explanation in our Grammar Guide.

-When viewing SpanishDict on a computer, you can also hover your mouse over any conjugation to reveal a translation and a speaker icon that you can click on to hear the pronunciation of the word.
+When viewing SpanishDict on a computer, you can also hover your mouse over any conjugation to reveal a translation, a speaker icon that you can click on to hear the pronunciation of the word, and an example sentence.

 You can then click on the conjugated verb to open a full page of example sentences for that form.